Cloud Console

 The Applications page displays a listing of your configured applications.
 Applications consist of one or more channels.
 Channels are what your clients join.
 You can configure media settings for specific channels.
 Applications have configuration properties shared by all clients, regardless of which channel they join.
 These properties are the application's Name, Shared Secret, and Webhook Configurations.

 You can create as few or as many applications as you need.
-You can also add webhooks to trigger your external services, or customize your SFU, MCU, and Codecs.
+You can also add webhooks to trigger your external services, configure recording settings, or customize your SFU, MCU, and Codecs.

 Note